damiepsz3/MyReads/README.md

 # My Reads
 Final project for Udacity React Nanodegree.
-Basically, a personal library where you can search and order your books in shelfs.
+Basically, a personal library where you can search and order your books in shelves.
 ## Installation
 1. Clone the project: `git clone https://github.com/damiepsz3/MyReads.git`
 2. In the project directory run: `npm install`